parthsharma1410/koop/README.md

+# KOOP!

+Koop is a shopping cart web application, implemented in Reactjs using Redux.
+Authentication is made possible using firebase.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).